sean-delcastillo/manifest-manager/README.md

 ![Image Showing The TUI Interface In Two States: One Where The Manifests Match, and The Other Where They Do Not Match](images/manifest_manager_readme_image.png "Manage Modrinth Manifests The Easy Way!")

-A TUI (Terminal User Interface) utility to manage a Modrinth manifest file (.mrpack).
+A TUI (Terminal User Interface) utility to manage a Modrinth manifest archive (.mrpack).

 ## Installation